Wundertax

 Download on the app store iconGet it on google play icon

-Screenshots of the JournAI app
+Screenshots of the Wundertax app

 Moreover, it's a once-a-year process.
 So the most important research was if potential users actually want to download an app.